 - Make sure that you start with the Mac powered off.

-- Identify how many ports and what type of ports that you have available on the Mac before you start.
+- Identify how many ports and what type of ports which are available on the Mac before you start.

-- If there is only one port make sure you use a high quality hub to add additional ports.
-Keep in mind that it is know that using low quality or non-Apple certified adapters can damage the Mac.
+- If there is only one port make sure you use a high-quality hub to add additional ports.
+Keep in mind that using low quality or non-Apple certified adapters can damage the Mac.

-- If any of your drives have traditional spinning platters make sure that the hub you use has power connected or that your drive has its own power supply.
+- If using traditional spinning platters make sure that the hub used has power connected or that your drive has its own power supply.

 - RECON IMAGER can be inserted into any open port on the Mac itself or via a hub using the Type-A or Type-C connector.

 6.4.Connecting Your Destination Drive

-It is recommended that you format or initialize your destination drive using RECON IMAGER if possible.
+It is recommended that the formatting or initialization of the destination drive be done using RECON IMAGER, if possible.

-Once you have prepared the destination drive using RECON IMAGER you should then remove the destination drive and make sure that it mounts on your examination system.
+Once the destination drive is prepared using RECON IMAGER it should be removed and tested to see if it mounts on the examination system.
 This step is recommended as formatting with one tool or environment may be different from another.
 Some operating systems may not recognize or work well with the partitioning scheme created with a different operating system.

-Once you have verified that your drive can be seen properly on your examination system then reconnect it to the system to be imaged.
+After verifying that the destination drive can be seen by the examination system reconnect it to the Mac to be imaged.

 6.5.Starting RECON IMAGER

-You should see all boot options including two from RECON IMAGER.
+All boot options, including three from RECON IMAGER, should be displayed.
 Please review the supported hardware documented in this manual for assisting in choosing the correct version of RECON IMAGER.

-Select the boot option that supports the Mac that is being booted:
+Select the boot option that best supports the Mac being booted:

-The Mac will start to boot after your selection.
+The Mac will start to boot after the selection.
 Be patient as this may take a couple of minutes to boot.
 You will see the Apple Boot Logo while RECON IMAGER boots the Mac.